 - Preheat oven to 350℉.
 Spray a jumbo muffin tin with non-stick cooking spray or grease and flour the wells.
 Set aside.

 - To make the crust and topping, which is the same but used in two ways in this recipe, cream butter, sugars and extracts together for approximately 1- 2 minutes.

-- Add in the flour and mix just until combined.
+- Add in the flour and salt, and mix just until combined.
 The mixture should still be a little crumbly.
 Do not over mix or the dough may become tough.

 - Scoop about ¼ cup of this mixture into each muffin well.
 Press into the bottom and up the sides a little, forming a well.
 Press into the pan, but do not over pack or the crust will be tough.

 - Spoon ½ to 1 tablespoon of raspberry preserves into the center of each cookie.

 - Sprinkle each cookie with 1 heaping tablespoon of the remaining topping/crust mixture.

 - Bake for 18-22 minutes or until lightly browned.

 - Let cool completely and then remove from pans.
 You may need a knife to run around the edge to help in popping them out.

 Nutrition information is estimated as a courtesy.
 If using for medical purposes, please verify information using your own nutritional calculator.
 Percent Daily Values are based on a 2000 calorie diet.

 Love this recipe.
 The cookies are delicious.
 I use raspberry, strawberry & blueberry.